 Speaking of videos, we made a tour video of this property.
 Check it out on our YouTube channel!

 Anyway, this fireplace originally had dark, matte finished tiles around it.
 It just didn’t look like my style.
 So to turn it into a wow factor, I used these tiles from Floor and Decor.
-These should look familiar to you if you watched out before and after video “How to Make an Open Floor Plan Rehab“.
+These should look familiar to you if you watched our before and after video, “How to Make an Open Floor Plan Rehab“.
+If you’re interested, you can read more about that house here!

 In that house I used these tiles in the master bathroom to make it pop more.
 For the condo, I used those cool funky tiles to make the fireplace really stand out.
 Like I said in the video, these are pretty big tiles.
 My contractor cut them down so that they can be used for the fireplace, and I think they look really great.